This keto cinnamon bread is so fluffy! It has a sweet cinnamon swirl and makes a delicious breakfast or snack. Only 2.2g net carbs per slice.

 Dairy-free.
 Replace the butter with coconut oil and use egg white protein instead of the whey.

-Add-ins.
-Add a handful of crushed pecans or walnuts to the cinnamon swirl.
-Option to also add a pinch of salt.
+Yes.
+A handful of crushed pecans or walnuts adds a nice crunch to the cinnamon swirl.

 Storage